 Which credit bureau does Discover report to?

 According to the Consumer Financial Protection Bureau, borrowers in the United States are entitled to one free credit report a year from each of the three major credit bureaus—and may be able to view their free credit reports more often online.
-The Federal Trade Commission reports that consumers can also get a free weekly credit report from all three bureaus through December 2023.
+The Federal Trade Commission reports that consumers have permanent access to free weekly credit reports from all three bureaus.

 What information does Discover report?